jagregory/abrash-zen-of-asm/src/chapter-14.md

 and we could likewise use `SpeakerOff`{.nasm} instead of calling `SpeakerControl`{.nasm} with AX equal to 0.
 At the cost of the 7 bytes taken by the two front-end functions, we would save 250 bytes worth of parameter-setting code, for a net savings of 243 bytes.

 The principle of using front-end functions that set common parameter values applies to high-level language code as well.
 In fact, it may apply even better to high-level language code, since it takes 3 to 4 bytes to push a constant parameter onto the stack.
-The downside of using this technique in a high-level language is much the same as the downside of using it in assembler — it involves extra branching, so it's slower.
+The downside of using this technique in a high-level language is much the same as the downside of using it in assembler—it involves extra branching, so it's slower.
 (In high-level language code, performance will also be slowed by the time required to push any additional parameters that must be passed through the front-end functions.)

 Trading off cycles for bytes... so what else is new?